alexdalat/MetricsTracker/README.md

 ## Installation

 The simplest way to install MetricTracker is to clone `MetricTracker.py` in your project's directory.
-Then get right to work!

 ## Usage